jaytechcorner/Supply-Chain-Dapp/README.md

 Firstly, deployed using remix and just html and js in frontend.
 Then added html internal css and js.
 Now created a react app using typescript.
-There is REMIX_DEPLOYMENT.md file in frontend-TS check it out if facing any issues.
+There is REMIX_DEPLOYMENT.md file in frontend-TS, check it out if facing any issues while deploying.

 ## Features